windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/mvc/view-templating.md

 $view['foo'] = 'bar';
 ```

-Then we can get this variable in template:
+Then we can get this variables in template:

 ``` php
 <?php